 Use a Sharp Blade

 If you find your grass looks frayed or grayish or silvery after mowing, you most likely need to sharpen your lawnmower’s blade.
-A dull blade will thrash your grass and leave it stressed and more prone to weeds, disease, and pest invasion.
-It can also simply push your grass down instead of snipping off the top.
+A dull blade will thrash your lawn and leave it stressed and more prone to weeds, disease, and pest invasion.
+It can also merely push your grass down instead of snipping off the top.
 A sharper blade will create a clean cut without bending the individual blades of grass or causing them to lay down.
 It is best to sharpen your mower’s blade at least twice during the growing season.
-This can be done through using a mill bastard file or you can use a specialized lawn mower blade sharpener.
+This can be done through using a mill bastard file, or you can use a specialized lawn mower blade sharpener.

 Change Your Patterns